Simple Query¶

 ---|---|

-You can choose different indexes corresponding to log content, with default
+You can select different indexes to correspond to the log content, with the default index being default

 Multiple Queries¶

-Select multiple query conditions, and the data will be grouped according to the selected filter items.
-Click the AS button to add aliases for each query condition, which makes it easier to distinguish between the displayed results of the data queries.
-If you wish for the added alias to be directly displayed on the chart, click the Legend > Position on the right side, then select bottom or right.
+Select multiple query conditions, and the data will be grouped and displayed according to the selected filter options.
+Click the AS button to add an alias for each query condition, making it easier to distinguish the data query results.
+If you want the added alias to be directly displayed on the chart, click the Legend on the right > Position, and select Bottom or Right.

 Prerequisite

-Labels have already been set for hosts under Infrastructure > HOST.
+The Label attribute has been set for hosts in Infrastructure > Hosts.

 In fx

-> Label Filtering, you can either include or exclude host Label properties for filtered display.
+> Label Filter, include or exclude host Label attributes for filtering.

-Click the icon to add filtering conditions for the current query.
+Click the icon to add filter conditions to the current query.

 ---|---|---|